marcoklein/impromat/ROADMAP.md

 ## Impromat App

-### 1.0.0 MVP
+### Feature Ideas

+- [ ] Add a skeleton loading page to replace the simple `IonSpinner` component
 - [ ] Mark a newly added element if it gets added to the workshop (passed via `newElement` in the history state)
 - [ ] Auto focus on dialog presentation
-- [ ] Add section dividers between elements to divide into workshop parts
-- [ ] Add a skeleton loading page to replace the simple `IonSpinner` component
+- [ ] Accept input on `ENTER` key
 - [ ] Move all actions to manipulate a workshop element into the workshop element page (same as for a workshop)
-- [ ] Accept input on `ENTER` key
 - [ ] Add date to workshop

+### 1.0.0 MVP

+- [x] Add section dividers between elements to divide into workshop parts

 ### App Handling

-- [ ] allow automatic installation of updates
+- [x] allow automatic installation of updates

 ### Login Functionality